perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Collect all log data from networks and email servers
 		- Report regularly to management and corporate attorneys
 		- Review investigation scope with management and corporate attorneys
-		- Gather resources to conduct
+		- Gather resources to conduct the investigation